Skip to main content

 FieldDescriptionMatching method

-$payment.amountPayment amountNumeric operator comparing transaction amount to payment amount
+$payment.amountPayment amountNumeric operator comparing transaction amount to payment amount.

-$payment.transaction_referencePayment reference / check numberString operator against transaction description
+$payment.transaction_referencePayment reference / check numberString operator against transaction description.

-$payment.custom1$payment.custom4Payment custom fieldsString operator against transaction description
+$payment.custom1$payment.custom4Payment custom fieldsString operator against transaction description.

 Client fields: